lukagabric/LAbstractASIDataSource/README.md

 ASIHTTPRequest is used for data download.

 The idea is to use the data source by calling a method of the structure below.
-The data is downloaded, parsed and then the completition block is called.
+The data is downloaded, parsed and then the completion block is called.

-    [_newsDataSource getNewsItemsWithCompletitionBlock:^(NSArray *items, NSError *error, NSDictionary *userInfo) {
+    [_newsDataSource getNewsItemsWithCompletionBlock:^(NSArray *items, NSError *error, NSDictionary *userInfo) {
         if (error)
         {
             //handle error